Shivam-verma7/covid-19-challenge-1/README.md

 ## Getting Started

-The website is accessible through this [link](https://johnelmer.github.io/covid-19-challenge/index.html)
+The website is accessible through this [link](https://johnelmer.github.io/covid-19-challenge/index.html).

-### Project Directory
+## Acknowledgments

+The developers would like to acknowledge the following websites/organizations as sources of data:
+* Inspiration
+* etc

 ### Data